 Whether your home was built in 1916 or 2016, you should never feel bound to any period.
 We love mixing colors and patterns, so styles should be freely mixed as well.
 This exposed brick room is lit by an original 1910 O.C.
 White lamp, but the 1950s leather wing-back armchair looks right at home.

 Sometimes all you need is one timeless piece to tie a room together.
-This attic office features our new Aurora steel desk—whose style hasn’t changed in 60 years—alongside a vintage oak and steel factory stool.
+This attic office features our Aurora steel desk— featuring a style that hasn’t changed in 60 years—alongside a vintage oak and steel factory stool.

 The more you start mixing, the more you'll begin to curate and develop your style—and we're here to help.
 For a limited time, all restored lighting, vintage furniture, and antique décor are on sale.
 Shop our entire collection of Antiques & Vintage online at rejuvenation.com.